lightning/bolts/ext-dynamic-commitments.md

 the nodes' joint public key.
-As such, even if we were to directly spend an existing funding output to a new STC funding output, and even with the provision in BOLT 7 to delay graph pruning by 12 blocks after the channel point is spent, we have no way to make the STC known to the network at the time of writing of this proposal.
+As such, even if we were to directly spend an existing funding output to a new STC funding output, and even with the provision in BOLT 7 to delay graph pruning by 12 blocks after the channel point is spent, we have no way of advertising the STC to the network at the time of writing of this proposal.

-Concurrent with th writing of this proposal is another proposal for a new gossip system that is capable of understanding the announcements of new STCs.
+That said, there is a development effort, concurrent with this, for a new gossip system that is capable of understanding the announcements of new STCs.
 However, even with a new gossip system capable of understanding the STC construction and announcement, it will take quite some time for such a system to be broadly deployed across the Lightning Network.
-In the interim, to remove this disincentive of these channel upgrades to the involved parties, this proposal to enable the change of these channel parameters (including channel types) without requiring channel turnover is submitted.
+In the interim, to combat the disincentive of upgrading to STCs, this proposal to enable the change of these channel parameters (including channel types) without requiring channel turnover is submitted.

 ## Preliminaries
 This proposal includes a detailed section on the preliminaries to document some